burnedikt/diasend-nightscout-bridge/readme.md

 yarn start
 ```

+## Notes & Known Issues

+- Up to 5 minutes delay of data: Depending on how often data is exported to diasend, the data (e.g. glucose values) can arrive with a delay in nightscout.
+E.g. CamAPS | Fx only
+exports data to diasend so it can take up to 5 minutes until it will appear in
+nightscout.
+This delay can be reduced by altering the polling interval (currently only [controllable via source code][change-polling-interval]).

 ## Further information

 This project works by connecting to **diasend's internal (!)
 API, which may change at any time without warning, so use with caution**, and pulling the latest number of